Setting property groups

 Enforcing case-sensitive file name matching

-Starting from IBM Z Open Editor 1.2.0, file names to be matched via local libraries items are case-insensitive by default.
-For example, if you have a local copybook file named book1.cpy in a workspace folder specified by a local property group, then the COBOL statement COPY BOOK1. would still resolve the file, even on a case-sensitive operating system such as Linux or Macs using a case-sensitive disk format.
+Starting from IBM Z Open Editor 1.2.0, file names to be matched through local libraries items are case-insensitive by default.
+For example, if you have a local copybook file named book1.cpy in a workspace folder specified by a local property group, then the COBOL statement COPY BOOK1. still resolves the file, even on a case-sensitive operating system such as Linux or Macs using a case-sensitive disk format.
 In earlier versions of Z Open Editor, this was strictly case-sensitive on case-sensitive operating systems.

 Note: This behavior also applies to the path names specified in property groups, which are case-insensitive by default, but can be made case-sensitive with this setting.
 However, this currently only works on Windows and Mac.
 On Linux and therefore Eclipse Che the property group path names are always cases-sensitive.
 Only the file names on the file system are matched case-insensitive when configured that way on Linux.